vamseeachanta/pyproject-starter/docs/AI_CHAT_HISTORY.md

 ## Future Considerations

-- This documentation pattern should be continued for all future AI-assisted changes
 - Both PlantUML and Mermaid versions should be maintained for different use cases
 - Consider automating diagram generation from source PlantUML files